 Breakin’ Up Christmas – Connecting Carols and Folk Songs

 On top of all of that, music teachers have to try and walk a very tricky line that deals with the matter of what songs/what content is appropriate to teach.
 Do we delve into Christmas music and try to gloss over or ignore the holiday/religious background connected to the songs?
-That’s easy to do with songs like “Jingle Bells” and “Frosty the Snowman,” but not so easy with something like “Joy to the World” or “Silent Night.”
+That’s easy to do with songs like “Sleigh Ride” and “Frosty the Snowman,” but not so easy with something like “Joy to the World” or “Silent Night.”
 Do we teach songs from many religious traditions?
-Do we ignore the whole subject alltogether and just teach non-holiday songs?
+Do we ignore the whole subject altogether and just teach non-holiday songs?

 All of this stress and confusion just piles on at the holidays.
 That’s why I love songs like “Breakin’ Up Christmas.”
 This song bridges the gap between the overtly religious holiday carols and non-holiday traditions like folk song and folk dance.
-When I teach this song I can connect it with our American culture and historical traditions from the Appalacian mountains.
+It also bridges the gap between December and the new year so you can teach it before you leave for winter break or AFTER you get back in January.
+When I teach this song I can connect it with our American culture and historical traditions from the Appalachian mountains.
 It’s new for the kids, so they don’t bring in preconceived notions about the song.
 I’m free to take this lesson in any direction that seems right.

 Learning the Song – The Process